 There are lots of Facebook Tools you can use.
 As well as your Personal Profile, there's Messenger, Groups, and Live Video.
 But The Tool You're Likely To Use The Most As A Business, Is Facebook Pages.

+More Than 160 Million Businesses Use Facebook To Interact With Their Customers!

 84% of Video Marketers Use Facebook To Promote Their Videos.